HTDerekLiu/BlenderToolbox/README.md

 I also expose other commonly adjusted parameters, such as lighting angle, mesh color, image resolution, etc. For more details, please read the comments in the `template_lazy.py`.

 The sample rendering pipeline works for all the demo files in the repository.
 Other "non-lazy" demos expose more parameters for users to tune.
 However, in order to know how to adjust those parameters require some background knowledge in Blender.
 I refer users to a quick introduction to Blender UI from Silvia's [website](https://www.silviasellan.com/blender_figure.html).
-There are also a ton of online tutorials which offer more advanced stuff way beyond what I have covered here.
+There are also a ton of online tutorials which off er more advanced stuff way beyond what I have covered here.

 ## Notes